safa-abidi/safa-abidi/README.md

 </a>

 - 🌱 I’m currently learning deep learning.
-- 🔭 I’m currently working on few school projects.
+- 🔭 I’m currently working on a NLP project.
 - ⚡ I like to read & learn spanish.